khongten001/Simplewaita/README.md

 GTK2 is based on Clearlooks.

 It is a light theme but with gray tones, in order to be easy on the eyes.
 Accents are bright green, so selected text stays the same color.
+Disabled elements have a subtle red tint, in order to clearly identify their state.

 I still need to implement a way to easily create different color themes for this base (see [TODO.md](TODO.md))